-Canon 10D versus Canon 30D
+Canon 10D vs 30D

 The Canon EOS 10D and the Canon EOS 30D are two enthusiast cameras that were announced, respectively, in February 2003 and February 2006.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 10D has a resolution of 6.3 megapixel, whereas the 30D provides 8.2 MP.
+The 10D has a resolution of 6.3 megapixels, whereas the 30D provides 8.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 30D is notably smaller (5 percent) than the Canon 10D.
 Moreover, the 30D is markedly lighter (8 percent) than the 10D.
 In this context, it is worth noting that neither the 10D nor the 30D are weather-sealed.

 The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
 Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
-On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.
+On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.

 Both cameras under consideration feature an APS-C sensor, but their sensors differ slightly in size.
 The sensor area in the 30D is 1 percent smaller.
 They nevertheless have the same format factor of 1.6.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.